Sir Charles Knowles, 1st Baronet

 He was highly educated, and particularly skilled in building and destroying fortifications.
 His career was mainly centred on the West Indies in the Caribbean Sea, where he commanded ships and squadrons in actions against both Spanish and French ships and settlements.
-Despite an active naval career in which he reached the rank of Rear-Admiral, Knowles found time to continue his studies.
+Despite an active naval career in which he reached the rank of Rear-Admiral of Great Britain, Knowles found time to continue his studies.
 He translated foreign scientific studies, and developed his own inventions.
 His career at sea was blighted, however, by several failures.
 This may have been the catalyst for his move to the Russian Empire during the later part of his life to oversee the development of the Russian fleet.
-He is noted as the catalyst for the Knowles Riot in British America.
+He is noted as the catalyst for the Knowles Riot in Boston.

 Family and early life

 Knowles was probably born c.
 1704, though some sources date his birth to as early as 1697.
 He was reputed to be an illegitimate son of Charles Knowles or Knollys, the titular fourth Earl of Banbury.
 His education was overseen by his half-brother, Lord Wallingford, and Knowles entered the navy in March 1718, having been recommended to Admiral Sir George Byng by Wallingford.
 Knowles went aboard one of the ships of Byng's fleet, the 70-gun HMS Buckingham, under Captain Charles Strickland, though he moved in April aboard HMS Lenox as a captain's servant.
 He remained aboard the Lenox until December 1720, serving with Byng's fleet in the Mediterranean.
 He was present at the Battle of Cape Passaro on 11 August 1718, where he may have temporarily been aboard Byng's flagship HMS Barfleur.

 Knowles was assigned to HMS Lyme in June 1721, initially serving as a servant to Captain Lord Vere Beauclerk and, after the first eighteen months as an able seaman.
 Knowles remained on the Lyme's books throughout her commission in the Mediterranean, being discharged in June 1726.
 This appears to have been a titular posting only, and he probably spent most of his time studying ashore.
 On his return to Britain, Knowles was appointed to serve aboard the guard ship HMS Winchester at Portsmouth, and then Sir Charles Wager's flagship HMS Torbay at Kinsale, under the command of Vere Beauclerk.
 He served aboard HMS Faversham and HMS Lion until his promotion on 30 May 1730 as lieutenant of the sloop HMS Tryall.
 He returned to serve aboard the Lion in March the following year, when she went to the West Indies as the flagship of Rear-Admiral Charles Stewart.